abinit/abinit/doc/developers/abimkdocs.md

   Writing in all caps is like shouting so use all caps sparingly.

-## How to add/modify an nput variables
+## How to add/modify an input variable

 The yaml database has been replaced by python modules.
 The variables are now declared in `~abinit/abimkdocs/variables_CODENAME.py`.